Call now in confidence immediate help & advice 24/7

 Inpatient rehab is thought to be the most intensive form of treatment for a patient, and because of this, it is also thought to be one of the most effective forms of treatment.

-As an inpatient at a residential rehab facility, patients will undergo addiction treatment for around 28 days, or longer depending on the severity of their addiction.
+As an inpatient at a residential drug and alcohol rehab facility, patients will undergo addiction treatment for around 28 days, or potentially even longer depending on the severity of their addiction.

-At a residential rehab, patients will have access to medically supported facilities as well as 24/7 support from addiction specialists and health professionals.
+At a residential drug and alcohol rehab, patients will have access to medically supported facilities as well as 24/7 support from addiction specialists and health professionals.

 Here, patients can benefit from comfort and medical supervision while also being removed from toxic or disruptive environments which may affect their recovery.

-An outpatient addiction treatment programme is suitable for those who are suffering from milder forms of addiction.
+An outpatient drug and alcohol rehab programme is suitable for those who are suffering from milder forms of addiction.

 Patients will undergo a recovery programme with more flexibility to their personal lives.

-That way, they can maintain employment, take care of familial responsibilities, pursue interests, and so on, all while undergoing recovery.
+That way, they can maintain employment, take care of familial responsibilities, pursue personal interests and so on, all while undergoing drug and alcohol rehab recovery.

 Outpatient addiction treatment is less intensive but may take a longer period of time to be effective.